kkkkang-a/cs-note/README.md

-# cs-note
+`Hello World!`

-A collection of notes for studying computer science
+This is a collection of notes for self learning computer science.

+View all notes in the [dispatch](./dispatch.md) page.